CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Introduction

-In the ever-evolving world of web development, the demand for scalable, high-performing, and cost-efficient solutions is constantly growing.
+The demand for scalable, high-performing, and cost-efficient solutions is constantly growing.
 Serverless architecture has revolutionized how developers build and deploy modern applications, eliminating the need to manage infrastructure and enabling a focus on writing code.
 Cloudflare offers a comprehensive platform, and in this article, I'll cover how I used Pages, Workers, and D1 to build my application.

 ### Why Use Cloudflare's Serverless Platform?

-A colleague recommended Cloudflare, and its simplicity allowed me to deploy my app within minutes, compared to AWS and GCP’s complexities.
+A colleague recommended Cloudflare, and its simplicity allowed me to deploy my app within minutes, compared to complexities of AWS and GCP.

 1. **Global Distribution**: Cloudflare Workers execute your code in data centers close to the user, reducing latency significantly.
 This is particularly valuable for applications that require real-time interactions or need to deliver content quickly.